sungsoo/sungsoo.github.io/_posts/2019-06-12-transfer-learning.md

  (Pennington, Socher, and Manning 2014), or recent Poincare embeddings (Nickel and Kiela 2017).
-Using labeled data, one can learn embeddings of images of dogs/wolfs to the word embedding space, so that images of dogs are mapped to the neighborhood of the “dog” word-vector.
+Using labeled data, one can learn embeddings of images of dogs/wolfs to the word embedding space, so that images of dogs are mapped to the neighborhood of the "dog" word-vector.
 When a new example is given, it is mapped to embedding space and closest word-vector (nearest neighbor) is taken as a predicted label for this example.